Textualize/textual/docs/guide/devtools.md

 textual run my_app.py
 ```

-The `run` sub-command assumes you have a App instance called `app` in the global scope of your Python file.
+The `run` sub-command assumes you have an App instance called `app` in the global scope of your Python file.
 If the application is called something different, you can specify it with a colon following the filename:

 ```
 textual run my_app.py:alternative_app